michaeldhead/vue32-markdown/README.md

-# Markdown With Code Block Highlighting in Vue
+# Using Markdown Highlighting in Vue

 ## What is Markdown?
 Markdown is a **markup language** that is designed to be easy for non-technical people to read and write.
 It is used to format text in a way that is both simple and easy-to-use.
 Markdown was created with the goal of being appealing to human readers in its source code form.
 It is widely used in blogging, online forums, documentation pages, and readme files.
 In the easiest terms, Markdown is used to add formatting elements to plain text documents.
-Anyone can use Markdown to create a document, as it is designed to be easy to read and write, even for those with no prior experience with markup languages,
+Anyone can use Markdown to create a document, even those with no prior experience with markup languages.

+## How do you create a Markdown document?
-To use Markdown, you need to create a Markdown file using a text editor or a dedicated Markdown application with an `.md` or `.markdown` extension.
+First, you will need to create a Markdown file using a text editor or a dedicated Markdown application with an `.md` or `.markdown` extension.
 Then, you can use a Markdown application to convert the Markdown file to an HTML document.
 There are many resources available online to help you get started with Markdown, including tutorials and reference guides.
 I mainly use [Ghostwriter](https://ghostwriter.kde.org/) for my Markdown writting.

 To create a simple document using Markdown, you can follow these steps: